-The Many Facets of Asheville, then and now, through Art & Architecture
+The Many Facets of Asheville, then and now, through Art, History, Writing & Architecture

 “What poverty makes invisible, art makes immortal.”